allyourbankarebelongtous/pleb-vpn/README.md

 **What if Pleb-VPN scripts are updated?
 How do I update mine?**
 The menu has an option to update the scripts by pulling them from GitHub.
 It takes about a half a second and keeps all of your settings.
+See the walkthrough below for details.

 ## Subscription Info
 To subscribe to @allyourbankarebelongtous's VPS services, contact me on TG @allyourbankarebelongtous or via email: allyourbankarebelongtous@protonmail.com.
-The basic service is $2.00 US per month, sent via the included recurring payments (see walkthrough below) with a message that includes your TG handle or your node's email address.
+The basic service is $2.00 US per month, sent via the included recurring payments (see walkthrough below) or some other method with a message that includes your TG handle or your node's email address.
 (If your node doesn't have an email address, I recommend protonmail because it's free, secure, and anonymous).

 The first month is FREE!
 Try it for a month and if you decide it isn't worth it or to get your own VPS, good for you!
-The first payment is due the 1st day of the month following receiving the connection key (called plebvpn.conf, see walkthrough below).
+The first payment is due the 1st day of the month after receiving the connection file (called plebvpn.conf, see walkthrough below).
 To get the most of your FREE month, sign up in the first part of the month (easier for accounting purposes).